 Nailing down the earnings event time to the millisecond

 Nailing down the earnings announcement time (ideally to the seconds or milliseconds) is critical to measure market response.
 However, many databases usually don’t provide a precise event timestamp.
-For those who do, the data quality is questionable, if not confusing.
+For those that do, data quality is questionable, if not confusing.

 In this article, I’ll investigate the following four popular databases and tell you which offers the most precise timestamp of earnings events.